wadehall/advdb-hw2/README.md

 According to the above results, we found that a query without using Distinct method can drastically reduce time for the both data distribution. (be applied to both MySQL and KDB)

 However, we noticed that the ratio between Distinct and without Distinct for MySQL was , and the ratio for AQuery was 177, thus, we can tell that KDB will have a more significant performance enhancement without using Distinct.
-Moreover, since we found that KDB is a column oriented database system, therefore it's harder for KDB to perform Distinct method, and will be slower than performing without Distinct method.
+Moreover, since we found that KDB is a column oriented database system, therefore it might cause KDB to be harder to perform Distinct method when doing multi-columns action, and will be much slower than performing without Distinct method.

 At last, we can adjust the statement more precisely as follows: